[Event "Let's Play!"]

 19.Nxd4

-(-3.63) Mistake - Your position is getting even worse - you are now losing.
+Computer: (-3.63) Mistake - Your position is getting even worse - you are now losing.
 The best line was 19.
 Qd2

 (Best move (-2.02) 19.
 Qd2 Nxe2 20.
 Na4 Qb4 21.
 Qxe2 Bxa1 22.
 Rxa1 Bd7 23.
 Rd1 c5 24.
 Rxd6 Rfe8